 Interested parties may make their concerns known directly to the lead independent director or the non-management directors as a group by submitting their written correspondence to M&T Bank Corporation's Corporate Secretary, One M&T Plaza, Buffalo, New York 14203.
-The Corporate Secretary may facilitate such direct communications to the lead independent director or the non-management directors as a group by reviewing, sorting and summarizing such communications and referring those deemed appropriate to the lead independent director or non-management directors as a group, as applicable.
+The Corporate Secretary may facilitate such direct communications to the lead independent director or the non-management directors as a group by reviewing, sorting and summarizing such communications.

 Audit and Risk Committee.
 In addition to appointing the independent registered public accounting firm, the Audit and Risk Committee serves as the examining committee for M&T Bank, N.A. and reviews the activities of the Examining Committee of M&T Bank, the audit plan and scope of work of M&T Bank Corporation's independent registered public accounting firm, the results of the annual audit and the limited reviews of quarterly financial information, the recommendations of the independent registered public accounting firm with respect to internal controls and accounting procedures, major policies with respect to risk assessment and risk management, and any other matters it deems appropriate.
 Ms. Bontempo (Chair) and Messrs.
-Hodgson, King, Newman and Washington served as members of the Audit and Risk Committee from January 1, 2009 through April 21, 2009, at which time Mr. Bennett replaced Mr. Newman upon his retirement as a director of M&T Bank Corporation and as a member of the Audit and Risk Committee.
-The other Audit and Risk Committee members remained unchanged throughout 2009 and through the present.
+Bennett, Hodgson, King and Washington served as members of the Audit and Risk Committee throughout 2010 and through the present.
 From time to time, Audit and Risk Committee meetings may be attended by other members of the Board of Directors, employees of M&T Bank Corporation, representatives of the independent registered public accounting firm or other outside advisors as the Audit and Risk Committee requests or deems necessary, useful or appropriate in its sole discretion.

-The Board of Directors has determined that the members of the Audit and Risk Committee have no financial or personal ties to M&T Bank Corporation (other than director compensation, equity ownership and transactions made in the ordinary course of business with its banking and other operating subsidiaries as described in this Proxy Statement) and meet both the New York Stock Exchange and Exchange Act standards for independence.
-In addition, the Board of Directors has determined that each member of the Audit and Risk Committee is "financially literate," and that at least one member of the Audit and Risk Committee meets the New York Stock Exchange standard of having "accounting or related financial management expertise."
+The Board of Directors has determined that the members of the Audit and Risk Committee have no financial or personal ties to M&T Bank Corporation (other than director compensation, equity ownership and transactions made in the ordinary course of business with its banking and other operating subsidiaries as described in this Proxy Statement) and meet both the NYSE and Exchange Act standards for independence.

+In addition, the Board of Directors has determined that each member of the Audit and Risk Committee is "financially literate," and that at least one member of the Audit and Risk Committee meets the NYSE standard of having "accounting or related financial management expertise."
 In addition, the Board of Directors has determined that Ms. Bontempo and Mr. Hodgson are each an "audit committee financial expert."

-The Audit and Risk Committee operates pursuant to a written charter that was last amended by the Board of Directors on February 17, 2009.
+The Audit and Risk Committee operates pursuant to a written charter that was last amended by the Board of Directors on September 21, 2010.
 A copy of the Audit and Risk Committee Charter can be accessed on M&T Bank Corporation's website at ir.mandtbank.com/corpgov.cfm.
 The Audit and Risk Committee Charter gives the Audit and Risk Committee the authority and responsibility for the appointment, retention, compensation and oversight of the independent registered public accounting firm, including pre-approval of all audit and non-audit services to be performed by the independent registered public accounting firm.
-The Audit and Risk

-Committee Charter also gives the committee authority to fulfill its obligations under SEC and New York Stock Exchange requirements.
+The Audit and Risk Committee Charter also gives the committee authority to fulfill its obligations under SEC and NYSE requirements.